anas-didi95/anasdidi-dev/content/articles/_-solid-dependency-inversion-principle/index.md

 }
 ```

 From above example, the `SecurityManager` class uses the concrete `UserServicePg` class.
-Therefore, it is tightly-coupled in the implementation.
+Therefore, it is tightly coupled in the implementation.
 It means when the implementation need to change the configuration like database from Postgres to Mongo, the `SecurityManager` need to be change.

-Thus, **DIP** can be uses to make `SecurityManager` and `UserServicePg` class more loosely-coupled.
+Thus, **DIP** can be uses to make `SecurityManager` and `UserServicePg` class more loosely coupled.

 Based on **DIP** definition, a high-level module should not depend on low-level module.
 And both should depend on abstraction.
-From the example, `SecurityManager` depends on the `UserServicePg` class, so `SecurityManager` is a high-level module and `UserServicePg` is a low-level module.
+From the example, `SecurityManager` depends on the `UserServicePg`, so `SecurityManager` is a high-level module and `UserServicePg` is a low-level module.

 Next, abstraction need to be define between both high-level module and low-level module.
 An abstraction in programming means to create an interface or abstract class which allows both high-level module and low-level module to depend on and create interaction between them.